mollie/api-documentation/source/reference/v2/balances-api/update-balance.rst

               .. type:: string
                  :required: true

             - A string containing the exact EUR threshold.
-The string represents an amount between 5,00 and 1.000,00 EUR and must have at least two decimals.
+The string represents an amount between 5,00 and 1.000,00 EUR and must have exactly two decimals.
 Non-string values are not accepted.

 Response